root-project/root/README/ReleaseNotes/v622/index.md

 ## Release 6.22/04

-Published on a lucky Friday, November 13, 2020
+Published on an unlucky Friday, November 13, 2020, this release had a fatal issue in the I/O subsystem, which is why it was never announced.
+Please use 6.22/06 instead!

 ### PyROOT